New Show Dates September 19 – 21, 2024

 A category will be eligible for monetary awards when there are at least 12 entries.
 If a category does not have 12 entries, it will still be judged and ribbons only will be awarded.
 Each quilt must consist of three components: top, batting, and back held together with stitching (excluding Other Techniques category).
 No quilt may be larger than 110″ x 110″ and the top of the sleeve must be no more than 90″ from the bottom of the quilt.
 All decisions regarding category placement are the sole prerogative of the Judging Committee.

-Size – 288” or greater, and no larger than 110”x110” and the quilt must be more than 50% pieced
+Large Pieced – Made and quilted by one person.
+Size greater than 288” overall and less than 110”x110”, and the quilt must be more than 50% pieced.

-Intermediate Pieced – total of all sides greater than 180” but less than 288”, and more than 50% pieced.
+Intermediate Pieced – Made and quilted by one person.
+Size greater than 180” and less than 288” overall, and the quilt must be more than 50% pieced.
 (Includes pieced crib quilts, lap quilts and wall hangings.)

-Appliquéd Quilts – total of all sides greater than 180”, and no larger than 110”x110” and more than 50% appliquéd.
+Appliquéd Quilts – Total of all sides greater than 180”, and no larger than 110”x110” and more than 50% appliquéd.
 Stained Glass quilts should be included in this category.

-Miniature Quilts – pieced and/or appliquéd.
+Miniature Quilts – Pieced and/or appliquéd.
 Category not determined by size alone.
 Must be a small version of a full-sized quilt or wall hanging.
 If appropriate, maximum block size is 5” and the longest side of the quilt must be no more than 30”.

-Other Techniques – examples of this category will include whole cloth quilts, yo-yo quilts, more than 50% embroidered and/or heavily embellished quilts, crazy quilts, cathedral window quilts, and quilts with very special techniques.
+Other Techniques – Examples of this category will include whole cloth quilts, yo-yo quilts, more than 50% embroidered and/or heavily embellished quilts, crazy quilts, cathedral window quilts, and quilts with very special techniques.
 Any size except miniature and no larger than 110” X 110”.

-Collaborative Quilts – quilts made by three or more people.
+Collaborative Quilts – Quilts made by three or more people.
 Includes all techniques and sizes ranging from miniature to a maximum of 110” X 110”.
 Progressive and round robin quilts should be included in this category.

-Young Quiltmakers’ Quilts – all quilts completely made by quilters 18 and younger or students in grade 12 or under.
+Young Quiltmakers’ Quilts – All quilts completely made by quilters 18 and younger or students in grade 12 or under.
 Entire quilt must be pieced and quilted or tied by the Young Quiltmaker.
 The age of the quilter is required and will be listed in the program.
 Any size, no larger than 110” X 110”.
 Young Quiltmakers are not limited to this category.
 If a young person enters a quilt into a category other than Young Quiltmakers, the appropriate entry fee and rules will apply.

 Please enter your Quilting method on the Registration Form:

-• Hand Quilting
+- Hand Quilting

-• Stationary Sewing/Quilting Machine includes use of any sewing machine that allows the quilter to move the fabric rather than the machine on the quilt.
+- Stationary Sewing/Quilting Machine includes use of any sewing machine that allows the quilter to move the fabric rather than the machine on the quilt.
 This is the predominant method of quilting on the quilt.

-• Moveable Sewing/Quilting Machine that allows the quilter to move the machine head rather than the fabric and is mounted on a frame.
+- Moveable Sewing/Quilting Machine that allows the quilter to move the machine head rather than the fabric and is mounted on a frame.
 This is the predominant method of quilting on the quilt.

 PRIZES